ekeilty17/Python/Useful/Data_Structures/General Search Tree/README.md

 The logic of the Depth-First search and the abstract class definition is in `general_search_tree.py`.
 This is what you import in order to preform the Depth-First search.
 Import using `from general_search_tree import *`.

-`use.py` is an example implementation of the `general_search_tree`.
+`use.py` is a template of how to implement the `general_search_tree`.
 First let's look at the class definition.

 ```
 class specific_search_tree(general_search_tree):